 ITR = Sales / Average Inventory

-To use this formula, you’ll need to pick a time period over which you want to measure your inventory turnover.
+To use this formula, you’ll need to pick a time period over which you want to measure.
 Then, gather a few key pieces of information from your sales and usage records in that same time period:

 - Your total Net Sales OR your total Cost of Goods Sold